 Thus the “Word” became the “Holy Ghost”, and together with the Father and the Son laid the foundation for the Trinity; Father, Son, and Holy Ghost (Logos).

-Theophilus, Bishop of Antioch about a.d.
-160, appears to be the first of the Church Fathers to make use of the word Trinity when speaking of the Godhead.
+Theophilus, Bishop of Antioch about ad 160, appears to be the first of the Church Fathers to make use of the word Trinity when speaking of the Godhead.
 A history of that time says, “He does not, however, explain it according to the later usage of Father, Son, and Holy Ghost, but speaks of the Trinity of God, His Word, and His Wisdom.”
 (5)

 Toward the end of that tempestuous fourth century, the battle shifted from the exact nature of Christ and centred around the nature of the third Person of the Trinity, the Holy Ghost,